mirwasi/mirwasi.github.io/about.md

 permalink: /about/
 ---

-I am a self-taught Software Engineer living in Dhaka, Bangladesh.
+I am a self-taught Software Engineer living in the beautiful city of Haarlem, in Netherlands.
+I'm originally from Bangladesh.
 I'm an ardent lover of Computer Science despite being graduated as a Civil Engineer.

 ### More Information